WebAssembly/spec/md-proto/WebAssembly.md

 | `loop`      | `() : ()`                   |          | 0x02   |

-The `loop` instruction binds a [label] to the current position, and pushes an entry onto the control-flow stack containing that label and a limit value of the current length of the value stack.
+The `loop` instruction binds a [label] to the current position, and pushes an entry onto the control-flow stack.
+The entry contains that label and the current length of the value stack.

 > The `loop` instruction does not perform a loop by itself.
 It merely introduces a label that may be used by a branch to form an actual loop.